Hall is a slow moving crawl towards what seems to be a terrifying fate, using one location to suffocate and terrify its viewers.

 Hall won’t be every viewer’s cup of tea, and understandably so, as what is written here to be admirable can also be seen as tiring and a test of patience.
 If anything, though, Francesco Giannini’s budding style proves to be something worth looking out for, and most will find something to appreciate about his debut.

-After its World Premiere at FrightFest, Hall will play twice in one night, on Friday, October 30, at The Blood in the Snow Film Festival.
-Click here for tickets and here to read our interview with the director.
+After its World Premiere at FrightFest, Hall was screened at The Blood in the Snow Film Festival on Friday, October 30, 2020.
+The film will be available on Digital & On Demand (US) from October 12, 2021.
+Click here to read our interview with the director.

 Don’t miss our monthly updates with film news, movie-inspired recipes and exclusive content!
 You’ll only hear from us once a month. #nospam